dave-007/csb/Deploy-Serverless-Containers-With-Azure-Cloud-Shell/Deploy-Serverless-Containers-With-Azure-Cloud-Shell.md

 Test-AzContainerRegistryNameAvailability -Name $myRegistryName
 ```

-> ### @ icon-warning Ensure unique name for your Azure Container Registry
+> ### **WARNING:** Ensure unique name for your Azure Container Registry
 > If _NameAvailable_ is not _True_ in the result, redefine your registry name by running the command
 > `$myRegistryName = 'mynewregname001'` , then press **UP-Arrow** twice, scrolling through command
 > history to display the `Test-AzContainerRegistryNameAvailability` command, then press **enter** to
 > run it again.

+With your registry name verified as unique, you deploy a Quickstart **[Azure Resource Manager Template (ARM Template)](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview)** from Microsoft's GitHub repository to create your **Azure Container Registry**.
+This ARM Template is a small JSON file that describes the resource to deploy, and you can [view the JSON for the ARM Template you will use here.](https://raw.githubusercontent.com/microsoft/devops-project-samples/master/dotnet/aspnetcore/kubernetes/ArmTemplates/containerRegistry-template.json).

-With your registry name verified as unique, review and run the code below, which will set`$containerRegistryTemplateUrl` to the URL for one of the Quickstart [**Azure Resource Manager Templates**](https://azure.microsoft.com/en-us/resources/templates/), to define your **Azure Container Registry** resource.
+Review and run the code below, which will set`$containerRegistryTemplateUrl` to the URL for this ARM Template that will define your **Azure Container Registry** resource.
 Then you define `$containerRegistryParams` as a [hash table](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_hash_tables?view=powershell-7) to pass the parameters the template needs.
 Then you execute `New-AZResourceGroupDeployment` to deploy the ARM template.

 Paste the code block below to deploy.